What have I written?

 - Torture and general nastiness

-- Culture - vampires etc.
+- Culture and discovery - vampires etc.

 - Why is it happening or why are the people there?